 In addition, Valuemation can also be used at any time in other service areas and thus as a central tool for Enterprise Service Management throughout the company.

 AWS License Manager is ranked 20th in License Management while USU Valuemation is ranked 8th in License Management.
 AWS License Manager is rated 0.0, while USU Valuemation is rated 0.0.
-On the other hand, AWS License Manager is most compared with IBM Tivoli Asset Management for IT, whereas USU Valuemation is most compared with ServiceNow and Device42.
+On the other hand, AWS License Manager is most compared with IBM Tivoli Asset Management for IT and Snow License Manager, whereas USU Valuemation is most compared with ServiceNow and Device42.

 See our list of best License Management vendors.